Setting Up/Customizing Intake & Case Forms + Conditional Logic Follow

 To get started, click on the icon titled "Select an Option" in the upper-right corner to select the option for “Edit Form Header”.

 A new tab will open up with a textbox where you can type in anything, such as a title for the form and/or instructions for filling out the form.
-This textbox allows you to apply text formatting and also supports the use of any Law Ruler mail merge codes.
+This textbox allows you to apply text formatting and also supports the use of any Legal CRM mail merge codes.
 Don’t forget to click either of the “Save Questionnaire Header” buttons to save your changes.

 How to Configure Conditional Logic